-As a Pilates, Yoga Mama you would expect me to share my love for the practices with my little(s) and you'd be right!
+As a Pilates and Yoga Mama, I of course naturally want to pass down the gifts and tools of each mindful practice.
 I recently saw a headline announcing the obvious, our children are more anxious than ever.
 I didn't find Yoga until practically 30 years old, and Pilates a few years later.
 What my world would have been like if I've had these tools earlier on......
-These are some books and tools I have utilized with my beloved Charlotte, and Charlotte and I fully intend on sharing our practices with her little sister when she arrives.
+These are some books and tools I have utilized with my beloved daughters.

 Kid Picture Books